Palliative Care

 Educational objectives

-The PhD programme aims at developing the qualifications of the candidates and enabling them to become independent researchers who can work at an international level.
+The PhD programme aims at developing the qualifications of the candidates and enabling them to become independent researchers.
 The main part of the education is to perform research at a high scientific level.
-The organised academic training will provide knowledge that will help the candidate at all levels of his/her work, and it will help the candidate to develop an independent and reflected view of his/her own research as well as the research of others, and it will also help to understand the role of research in general and in a larger context.
-Also, the aspect of intemationalisation is important in this PhD programme.
-The students will take courses at different universities together with other PhD students admitted to this PhD programme in other countries, as well as have a mandatory period of residency at a collaborating university/institution.
-This adds a new perspective to the education, both at the scientific as well as at the personal level.
+The organized academic training will provide knowledge that will help the candidate develop an independent and reflected view of his/her own research as well as the research of others, and understand the role of research in general and in a larger context.
+This is a PhD programme with an international profile, and several European universities can collaborate on providing supervisors.

 Application requirements

-Applications for admission must be made on the application form.
-The requirements that this application needs to fulfil are described in the PhD regulations.
+Applications for admission must be made using the application form.
+The requirements the application needs to fulfil are described in the PhD regulations.
 The PhD plan, including the project description, is to be completed in cooperation with the main supervisor.

 Admission